-Located within a day’s drive of over half of the U.S. population, Louisville presents itself as the perfect destination to visit on a road trip this Spring.
-(Seriously, punch it into Google Maps, we’re closer than you probably think!)
-As the 29th largest city in the country, Louisville offers big city amenities, without the overwhelming crowds or out of reach prices.
-Combine that with a list of activities and experiences you can’t do anywhere else in the world for an unforgettable adventure.
-Here are our top 10 reasons to take a road trip to Louisville this Spring.
+Located within a day’s drive of over half of the U.S. population, Louisville presents itself as the perfect destination to add to your list when planning for vacations this Spring.
+(Seriously, punch us into Google Maps.
+We’re closer than you probably think!)
+As the 29th largest city in the country, Louisville offers big city amenities without the overwhelming crowds or over-the-top prices.
+Combine that with a list of attractions and experiences you can’t find anywhere else in the world for an unforgettable adventure.
+Here are our top 10 reasons to plan trip to Louisville this Spring.

 Experience Louisville like a local by staying in one of the city’s many unique neighborhoods.
 The Old Louisville Historic District is home to the largest collection of Victorian-era mansions in the U.S. and offers an array of B&B style accommodations for those looking to stay in the area.
 The East Market District or NuLu has been named one of the “Best Drinking Neighborhoods in the Country” as well as one of the “Best Food Neighborhoods in America”.
-Foodie lovers will also enjoy exploring the Highlands, Louisville’s original Restaurant Row, which features hundreds of local restaurants, eclectic shops, and beautiful architecture.
+Foodies will also enjoy exploring the Highlands, Louisville’s original Restaurant Row, which features hundreds of local restaurants, eclectic shops, and late-night entertainment.
 Find out about more Louisville neighborhoods here.

 Lined with the second largest collection of cast iron facades in the country (behind NYC’s SoHo district), Louisville’s Main Street is unlike anywhere else in America.
-For starters, where else can you visit over 10 unique museums and distilleries in under five walkable blocks?
-This includes staples like the Kentucky Science Center and Frazier History Museum, as well as newer additions like Roots 101 African American Museum.
+For starters, where else can you visit 10 unique museums and distilleries in under five walkable blocks?
+This includes staples like the Muhammad Ali Center, Kentucky Science Center, Frazier History Museum, and KMAC Museum.

-Though it’s known as the Bourbon City, Louisville’s beer scene is hopping with new breweries, craft beer bars, and was recently named one of the Top 10 Beer Destinations in the World.
-Capitalize on some of the city’s best outdoor patios at places like Gravely Brewing Co., West Sixth NuLu and Ten20 Craft Brewery or traverse the Louisville Ale Trail with over a dozen breweries to choose from.
+Though it’s known as Bourbon City, Louisville’s beer scene is hopping with new breweries, craft beer bars, and was recently named one of the Top 10 Beer Destinations in the World.
+Capitalize on some of the city’s best outdoor patios at places like Gravely Brewing Co., West Sixth NuLu and Ten20 Craft Brewery or traverse the Louisville Ale Trail with two dozen different breweries to choose from.

 Gardens & Arboretum

-With museum tours like the Louisville Slugger Museum & Factory, Kentucky Derby Museum, and the Muhammad Ali Center, sports lovers can get up close and personal with some of Louisville’s most iconic figures.
-If spectating is more your speed, view live thoroughbred horse racing at Churchill Downs’ 2021 Spring Meet, a baseball game with the Louisville Bats at newly renovated Louisville Slugger Field, or catch Louisville’s newest professional sports teams Racing Louisville FC and Louisville Extreme.
+With museum tours like the Louisville Slugger Museum & Factory, Kentucky Derby Museum and the Muhammad Ali Center, sports fans can get up close and personal with some of Louisville’s most iconic figures.
+If spectating is more your speed, view live thoroughbred horse racing at Churchill Downs’ 2022 Spring Meet, a baseball game with the Louisville Bats at freshly-renovated Louisville Slugger Field, or, kick it at a soccer game at Lynn Family Stadium with pro teams Racing Louisville and LouCity.
 For those looking to cross the Kentucky Derby off their bucket list, you'll want to schedule a visit for the first Saturday in May.

-Being couped up inside over the past year hasn’t been easy for anyone, but with 120 parks and over 13,000 acres of public land to explore, it won’t be hard to get your outdoor fix while visiting Louisville.
-In fact, Louisville’s park system was designed by famed landscape architect Fredrick Law Olmstead, the same guy who helped design New York City’s famed Central Park.
-One of Louisville’s most popular places to visit is the Big Four Bridge located at Waterfront Park, which gives you sweeping views of the downtown skyline and Ohio River while walking on a converted 1895 gothic-style railroad bridge.
+After being cooped up inside all winter, get your legs ready to explore 120 parks and over 13,000 acres of public land while getting your outdoor fix in Louisville.
+In fact, Louisville’s park system was designed by famed landscape architect Frederick Law Olmsted, the famed landscape architect who also helped design New York City’s Central Park.
+One of Louisville’s most popular attractions is the Big Four Bridge located at Waterfront Park.
+Take the nearly 1-mile walk from start to finish for sweeping views of the downtown skyline and Ohio River while walking on a converted 1895 gothic-style railroad bridge.

 Architecture & Art Walks

 Located on a horse farm just east of Louisville, Hermitage Farm offers an authentic look at classic Kentucky culture.
-Weave through the forest over a 1,500 foot boardwalk on the Art Walk as you watch intricate projections illuminate the surrounding landscape.
-March 19 - May 30, catch more art as the Louisville Zoo transforms after dark into one of the largest lantern festivals in the country during the Wild Lights festival.
+Weave through the forest along a 1,500ft pathway at the Art Walk as you watch intricate projections illuminate the surrounding landscape.
+March 18 - June 5, catch more art as the Louisville Zoo transforms after dark into one of the largest lantern festivals in the country during the Wild Lights festival.
 This family friendly, outdoor event will have you navigating a 1.4-mile paved walkway through the Zoo’s 130-acre park scattered with over 70 lantern displays.
 Architecture lovers can take a guided Old Louisville History and Architecture Tour as you stroll through the largest collection of restored Victorian-era mansion in the country.